About the Study

 Draft Purpose and Need

-The purpose of the project is to address deteriorating infrastructure in a manner that improves safety and operations on I-794, generally from the Milwaukee River to the Hoan Bridge, while also striving to enhance community connectivity and compatibility with local plans and development.
+The purpose of the project is to address deteriorating infrastructure in a manner that improves safety and operations on I-794 while also striving to enhance community connectivity and compatibility with local plans and development.
 The study is driven by a number of project needs detailed below.

 Project Needs: Aging infrastructure, originally built in 1974-1975, community connectivity, system linkages, roadway deficiencies, bicycle and pedestrian safety, and traffic safety.